-- 1. Each student will prepare and submit via the course Web site one (1) film essay on the second film we view in class. - 2.
-Each student will be responsible for writing an individual report on her/his work on the environmental topic group presentation. - 3.
-Each student will be responsible for leading the class discussion of the readings for one (1) class meeting during the semester (e.g., summarizing the main points of the reading, providing a critique, offering discussion questions, and facilitating discussion).
+- 1. Each student will prepare and submit via the course Web site a number of journal reflections (up to four [4]), including one (1) film essay on the second film we view in class. - 2.
+Each student will be responsible for writing an individual report on her/his work on the environmental topic group presentation.